Hayling Island branch line: Motor train working on the Hayling Branch

 In January 1907 motor-train working was introduced between Havant and Hayling.
 This consisted of a specially adapted ‘Terrier’ engine and a third class only auto-train trailer coach.
 With this arrangement the coach was pulled as normal with the engine in front on the outward journey and on the return journey the coach was pushed by the engine at the rear.
 This avoided the delay in the engine running round at each end of the run.
 The driver sat in a small compartment at the end of the coach and controlled the engine regulator by levers connected through the coach, and operated the brake by a brake valve at his driving position.
 The fireman remained on the engine.
 Initially there was a mechanical connection for the control, but in 1909 it was changed to a pneumatic system.
 The single class coach was not popular as it had insufficient accommodation for the heavy traffic in the summer months, so during this period normal train operation was reinstated.
 In addition the running of mixed trains (conveying goods wagons) were awkward to operate under the push-pull system.
 In 1916 the use of the motor-train was discontinued completely.

 From 1923

-Although the line was leased by the LBSCR, the Hayling Island Railway company continued in existence, receiving the regular lease charge.
+Although the line was leased by the LBSCR, the Hayling Railways Company continued in existence, receiving the regular lease charge.
 In 1923 however it was absorbed into the Southern Railway under the Grouping of the railways of Great Britain, following the Railways Act 1921.

 The road bridge to Hayling Island had a very severe weight restriction.
-During World War II armaments delivered to the Island had to be dismantled at Langstone and transferred to railway vehicles, for transport by rail over the waterway.
+During World War II armaments delivered to the island had to be dismantled at Langstone and transferred to railway vehicles, for transport by rail over the waterway.

 Following the Transport Act 1947, the Southern Railway was taken into national ownership under British Railways in 1948.